cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 Additionally, you can specify `targetTLI` force recovery to a specific timeline.

-By default, the previous parameters are considered to be exclusive, stopping just before the recovery target.
-You can request inclusive behavior, stopping right after the recovery target, setting the `exclusive` parameter to `false` like in the following example relying on a blob container in Azure:
+By default, the previous parameters are considered to be inclusive, stopping just after the recovery target, matching [the behavior in PostgreSQL](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-RECOVERY-TARGET-INCLUSIVE)
+You can request exclusive behavior, stopping right before the recovery target, setting the `exclusive` parameter to `true` like in the following example relying on a blob container in Azure:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1